 Do You Need to Agree to an At-Will Contract?

 Employers often include at-will agreements with the many other documents new hires need to sign.
 If you are in this situation, it rarely hurts to negotiate.
 You don't have to sign an at-will agreement, but if you do not sign, the employer has the right to retract their offer of employment.
 However, most employers realize that this would mean losing a good employee, and will negotiate with employees to solve problems such as these.

 When you are given employment contracts or other documents to sign as a new hire, take the time to look over them carefully and make sure they are fair and are a good deal for you.

 If you need more information or help with at-will contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.